flopach/create-your-own-api-assistant-cisco-catalyst-center/README.md

 ### Other input examples

 * export all templates
-* run the cli command "show version" directly on every device
+* run the cli command "show version" directly on one specific device. include authentication
 * get the latest running configuration of one device
 * how to claim a device to a site